Additi Gupta & Kabir Chopra’s Wedding: Meet The Bride Squad! (PICS)

 Anita Wishes Kabir & Additi

-Anita shared a picture snapped with her friends, the newlyweds - Additi and Kabir and wrote, "Yaaayyyyy!
+Anita shared a picture snapped with her friends, the newly-weds - Additi and Kabir and wrote, "Yaaayyyyy!
 Hey... you MRS and MR ❤️ Congratulations 😍." - (sic)

 Drashti Wishes Additi